 Column: Organic Insect Control

-For this week’s garden column, I chose to write about organic insect control.
-I know I’ve discussed this off and on in my columns and videos over the years but this is such an important topic!
+For this week’s garden column, I wrote about organic insect control.
+I know I’ve discussed this off and on in my columns and videos.
+But you have to admit this is such an important topic!

 The takeaway is that we all rely on insects for more than many folks realize.
 My goal is to explain why the use of pesticides is such a bad idea while offering viable alternatives.
 I hope you’ll agree that this is something we all need to consider and take action on.